cmu-sei/juneberry/docs/getting_started.md

 Tensorboard logs, and caches.
 The purpose of these directories is described in the [Workspace and Experiment Overview](overview.md).

+The `juneberry-example-workspace` isn't required for installation, but is a good example of a workspace and can be used for testing your installation and has some useful baseline models.

 Juneberry has a default structure that it knows how to work with.
 The structure can be customized, but for introductory purposes the default structure should be sufficient.
 To start, a single directory for the project should be created.
 This directory is referred to as the **lab-root**.

 Inside the lab-root, the goal is to create sub-directories for the various Juneberry components.
 These sub-directories can be created manually, or via the `setup_lab.py` script located in the